compucogsci/compucogsci.github.io/.github/README.md

 6. Share your Google Sheet with the service account email
 7. Add the JSON content as a GitHub secret named `GOOGLE_SHEETS_CREDENTIALS`

-### Email Setup for Notifications
+### Gmail Setup for Notifications

+1. Create or use an existing Gmail account for sending notifications
-1. Enable 2-Step Verification on your Gmail account
+2. Enable 2-Step Verification on your Gmail account
-2. Generate an App Password for this script
+3. Generate an App Password:
+   - Go to your Google Account
+   - Select Security
+   - Under "Signing in to Google," select App passwords
+   - Select the app (Mail) and device (Other - Name it "GitHub Actions")
+   - Click Generate
-3. Add the app password as GitHub secrets:
+4. Add the Gmail address and app password as GitHub secrets:
-   - `EMAIL_PASSWORD` for RSVP counting
-   - `EMAIL_PASS` for announcements
+   - `GMAIL_USER`: Your Gmail address
+   - `GMAIL_APP_PASSWORD`: The generated app password

 ### Stanford API Setup